nathanpower1/UCDBikes/README.md

 The prediction_by_station.py script can be used to generate predictions for bike availability by station.
 The sql_puller.py script facilitates pulling data from the SQL database for analysis or processing.

-### map_design_23_02:
-This directory holds design files and assets related to the map interface design, last updated on February 23rd.
-### pkl:
-This directory contains pickle files used for data serialization.
 ### AvailabilityScraper.py:
 Python script for scraping availability data.
 ### Dump20240415.sql: